lydiob7/project-template/documentation.md

 ### ProfilePage

 This is the default profile page.
+It renders the User image, name, email or occupation, a default background image (found on _assets/images/_) and two tabs with basic information.

 ```
 import ProfilePage from 'pages/account/ProfilePage';